apache/geode-native/examples/dotnet/PdxSerializableCs/README.md

-﻿# PdxAutoSerializer Example
+﻿# PdxSerializable Example
-This is a simple example showing how to register for auto-serialization of custom objects using the ReflectionBasedAutoSerializer class.
+This is a simple example showing how to register for serialization of custom objects using the IPDXSerializable class.

 ## Prerequisites
 * Install [Apache Geode](https://geode.apache.org)